Dr Laura Wyness, RNutr

 Suzanne completed her PhD in October 2018 in the department of Dietetics, Nutrition & Biological Sciences at Queen Margaret University, where her research focussed on the influence of oat beta-glucan on acute appetite and energy intakes in both normal and overweight individuals.
 Suzanne has collaborated with DSM Nutritional Products Ltd. and Nairn’s Oatcakes Ltd. to carry out her Doctoral studies.

-Suzanne’s current role is Lecturer in Nutrition, where she teaches nutrition to undergraduate medical students.
-She is based in the Centre for Public Health Nutrition Research, University of Dundee.
-Suzanne became an Associate member of the Higher Education Academy in July 2015.
+Suzanne’s current role is Lecturer in Nutrition, where she teaches nutrition on the MBChB undergraduate medical programme.
+She is based in the Centre for Public Health Nutrition Research, Ninewells Medical School at the University of Dundee.
+As well as teaching medical students, Suzanne teaches on the Masters of Public Health MPH at Dundee.
+Suzanne has been an Associate member of the Higher Education Academy since July 2015.

-Suzanne is passionate about public engagement and has volunteered at Orkney International Science Festival and local Midlothian schools where she has delivered nutrition and health focussed sessions to primary school children.
+Suzanne is passionate about public engagement and has volunteered at Orkney International Science Festival and local schools across Edinburgh and Dundee, where she has delivered nutrition and health focussed sessions to primary school children.

 Vicki Pyne, RNutr